 View cost of Attendance

-Eastern Nazarene College has partnered with TouchNet to provide payment plans for students that allows monthly payments to be made throughout the semester.
-If you are interested in establishing a payment plan with TouchNet click on the link above.
-You may also contact Payment Plans Support line: 1-833-269-3675
+Eastern Nazarene College is partnered with TouchNet to provide payment plans for students that allows monthly payments to be made throughout the semester.
+These plans for active students are designed to pay off the semester’s balance by semester’s end.
+If you are interested in establishing a payment plan with TouchNet, one will need to do so through one’s student Portal.

 Frequently Asked Questions